 Every legislative session brings its share of twists, turns, and unique hurdles.
-But 2021 greeted state legislators with an exceptionally challenging session marked by a volatile lame-duck administration, worsening pandemic, and a sluggish economy.
-Despite unprecedented barriers and growing community needs, state lawmakers delivered victories for working people and even passed laws that seemed unimaginable a few short years ago.
+But 2021 greeted state legislators with an exceptionally challenging session marked by a worsening pandemic and sluggish economy.
+Despite unprecedented barriers and growing community needs, state lawmakers delivered victories for working people, and even passed laws that seemed unimaginable a few short years ago.

-Here are eight of the boldest progressive laws that state legislators passed this legislative session.
+Here are eight of the boldest progressive laws state legislators passed this legislative session.

 Virginia passes its own Voting Rights Act

 For nearly fifty years, the Voting Rights Act of 1965 acted as a guardrail, steering states away from Jim Crow policies and closer to realizing the principle of “one person, one vote.”
 But in 2013, the Supreme Court gutted a vital part of the law, clearing the way for states with a history of voter suppression to change laws without federal approval.
 The ruling opened the floodgates to a sea of polling place closures, voter ID laws, and other anti-voter regulations that continue to this day.